 Who is entitled to the moratorium?

-Users of all bank loans types (cash, housing, loans to pensioners, consumer, investment, working capital loans, liquidity loans, credit products related to card usage, etc.), and users of financial leasing recipients and loans granted by micro-lending financial institutions have the right to the moratorium.
+Users of all bank loans types (cash, housing, loans to pensioners, consumer, investment, working capital loans, liquidity loans, credit products related to card usage, etc.), and users of financial leasing both recipients and loans granted by micro-lending financial institutions have the right to the moratorium.

 What is the repayment model after the moratorium?

-During the moratorium, the bank will calculate a regular contracted interest rate.
+During the moratorium, the bank will calculate the regular contracted interest rate.
 When the moratorium ends, the calculated interest rate will be added to the main debt and distributed evenly over the remaining loan repayment period.

 Do bank customers have any other benefits during the interim measures?